greird/the-release-note/README.md

 optional arguments:
   -h, --help            show this help message and exit -d, --debug           Enable debug mode.
-  -u DEEZER_ID EMAIL, --user DEEZER_ID EMAIL
+  -u DEEZER_ID [DEEZER_ID ...], --user DEEZER_ID [DEEZER_ID ...]
+                        Retrieve new releases for DEEZER_ID.
+Can be multiple DEEZER_ID.
+  -m EMAIL, --mail EMAIL
-                        Send all new releases from DEEZER_ID to EMAIL.
+                        Send all new releases found to EMAIL.
   -c SENDGRID_CONTACT_LIST_ID, --contact-list SENDGRID_CONTACT_LIST_ID
                         Send a personalized new releases digest to all recipients of a Sendgrid contact list.